 Reducing the risk

-If you're concerned about this and want to eliminate the risk of paint fumes affecting your baby, you should avoid doing any painting and decorating while you're pregnant.
+If you're concerned about the risk of paint fumes affecting your baby, you should avoid doing any painting and decorating while you're pregnant.

-But if you do choose to do some painting and decorating, taking these steps can help reduce any potential risks:
+But if you choose to paint and decorate when you're pregnant, you can reduce any potential risks by:

-- Any small risk there is to your baby would be greatest during your first trimester (weeks 0 to 13), as this is when your baby's organs start to develop.
-So as a precaution, it's best to avoid painting and decorating until at least the 14th week of your pregnancy.
+- not painting and decorating until at least week 13 of your pregnancy (any possible small risk there is to your baby would be greatest during weeks 0 to 12, as this is when your baby's organs start to develop)

-- Use water-based paints instead of solvent-based ones and spray paints, which contain solvents.
+- using water-based paints instead of solvent-based ones and spray paints, which contain solvents

-- Make sure any room you paint in is well ventilated by opening all windows or doors.
+- making sure any room you paint in is well ventilated by opening all windows or doors

-- Wear protective clothing like gloves, long trousers, face masks, long-sleeved tops, and goggles.
+- wearing protective clothing like gloves, long trousers, face masks, long-sleeved tops, and goggles

-- Avoid drinking or eating in a room you're decorating, and wash your hands when you have finished painting so you don't accidentally swallow any of the decorating materials.
+- washing your hands when you've finished painting so you do not accidentally swallow any of the decorating materials